cisagov/ScubaGear/baselines/teams.md

 ## 3. Starting Teams Meetings

-This setting controls which meeting participants can start a meeting.
+This section helps reduce security risks related to starting a Teams meeting by anonymous users.
 In this instance, the term “anonymous users” refers to any Teams users joining calls that are not authenticated through the agency’s tenant.

 ### Policies

 #### MS.TEAMS.3.1v1
-Anonymous users SHALL NOT be enabled to start meetings in the Global (Org-wide default) meeting policy or in custom meeting policies if any exist.
+Anonymous users SHALL NOT be enabled to start meetings.
 - _Rationale:_ For any agencies that implemented custom policies that provided more flexibility to some users to automatically admit "everyone" to a meeting - this policy provides protection from anonymous users starting meeting to scrape internal contacts.
 - _Last modified:_ July 2023
+- _Note:_ This policy applies to the Global (Org-wide default) meeting policy and in custom meeting policies if they exist.

 ### Resources
 - [Meeting policy settings - Participants & guests \| Microsoft